nenofite/my-space/docs/quickie-rpg.md

 counts as one point.
 If you'd like to play a specific class, use it as one of your traits.

 Starting **Health** is (Might + 1).
-When health reaches 0, the character falls unconscious.
-Further damage reduces the character's Might, which can be tracked as **Wounds**.
-When (Might - Wounds) reaches 0, the character is dead.
-(See rest & recovery.)
+When health reaches 0, the character is dead.

-Each character starts with (Mind + 1) **Power Points**.
+Each character starts with (Mind + 1) expendable **Power Points**.
 Throughout play these will be used up, so write them where they can be crossed off.
 They are restored at the start of each scene.

-At level 1, characters have no skills yet.

 </section>
 <section>

-## Performing Actions
+## Performing actions

 When a character attempts an action, they roll multiple dice (or the same die multiple times).
 The number of dice to roll is the points of whichever base